aws/amazon-freertos/README.md

 Note: If you download the ZIP file provided by GitHub UI, you will not get the contents of the submodules.
 (The ZIP file is also not a valid git repository)

-If using Windows, because this repository and its submodules contain symbolic links, set `core.symlinks` to true with the following command so git knows to generate symlinks on Windows:
+If using Windows, because this repository and its submodules contain symbolic links, set `core.symlinks` to true with the following command:
 ```
 git config --global core.symlinks true
 ```